khval/AmosKittens/compatibility/amos_extra.md

 DSI error in bob clear.
 Needs "make mask" command and bob collation etc, support to work correct.
+(and it uses a lot of Amal, so you might run into some issues there as well.)
 Game starts, but quits without error.